The name of the Society is "Prince George Photographic Society", hereinafter referred to as "the Society".

 The Immediate Past President shall be a member of the Executive Committee and shall serve for a period of one year.

-The Executive Committee shall consist of the Officers, the Immediate Past President, and no fewer than two nor more than four additional Directors.
+The Executive Committee shall consist of the Officers, the Immediate Past President, and no fewer than four additional Directors.

 The Officers and Directors shall be elected at the Annual General Meeting.